North York

 Keith Sinclair at SINS has more good information on IP subnetting and network management too!

-For more information on IP numbers and networking in general I'd
+For more information on IP numbers and networking in general I'd recommend the following on-line documents:

-Understanding IP Addressing: Everything You Ever Wanted To Know.
+The Optimized Engineering Technical Compendium, and Understanding IP Addressing: Everything You Ever Wanted To Know.

-For TCP/IP in particular nothing beats the late W. Richard Steven's
+For TCP/IP in particular nothing beats the late W. Richard Steven's tomes on the subject.
+You can find the details here at W. Richard Stevens' Home Page.

-also have some very useful tools and an online newsletter about networking.
+The folks at Chesapeake Computer Consultants, Inc. also have some very useful tools and an online newsletter about networking.

 I grew up on a farm near the small town of Moosomin, Saskatchewan , and I guess that'll explain at lease a couple of my likes and dislikes!
 You can keep up to date with the current Moosomin news through the World-Spectator Online , Saskatchewan's oldest weekly newspaper, founded in 1884, and Saskatchewan's first online weekly.

-My programming experience includes extensive C Language experience with my start as a professional C programmer in 1984, as well as a significant amount of experience with Lisp, and Lisp dialects such as Emacs-lisp.
-I also have some experience with Scheme.
 My experience with object-oriented programming comes from several decades of admiration and occasional study of the Smalltalk programming language, and I continue to work with the Squeak implementation.
 I have a reasonable grasp of functional programming.
 I am very well versed in most of the ``Little Languages'' found on UNIX systems (such as sh, Korn Shell, sed, and awk).
-However I have so far resisted any temptation to learn enough about any of the bastardised half-breed languages such as C++, Perl, etc., or even most of their ill-begotten offspring such as Java, C#, etc., to claim fluency in them.
+However I have so far resisted any and all temptation and coercions to learn enough about any of the bastardised half-breed languages such as C++, Perl, etc., or even most of their ill-begotten offspring such as Java, C#, etc., to claim any fluency in them.
 In fact I've been calling C++ the ``anti-Scheme'' for over a decade.
-Other than a few of the C-like scripting languages (ICI, Pike, Icon, etc.) the only new scripting language that has really caught my interest is Ruby, which is highly object oriented in the style of Smalltalk.
+Other than a few of the C-like scripting languages (ICI, Pike, Icon, etc.) the only new scripting language that initially caught my interest was Ruby, which is highly object oriented in the style of Smalltalk.
+Unfortunately Ruby has turned out to be a bit of a dud as far as good programming languages go.
 I'm not even that much of a fan of Python, though I must admit it's almost infinitely better than TCL or Perl or such.

 Most of my programming experience is with systems level software, including all levels of networking and data communications.
 I've also designed and written complete applications and database software, including simple database indexing engines, and I've worked on several teams developing large packages of systems software and applications.
 As with most programmers I've done a great deal of software maintenance, including a tremendous amount of porting software from one platform to another.
 In fact I've ported wide varieties of systems and applications software to almost all versions of UNIX ever used, from the original Seventh Edition Research UNIX up to the most modern systems such as Darwin (aka Mac OS X).